Dherse/codly/codly.typ

 ///
 /// Generally you probably want the `content` to be contained within a `rotate(90deg)`.
 ///
+/// As with other code block settings, annotations are reset after each code block.
+///
 /// *Note*: Annotations cannot overlap.
 ///
 /// *Known issues*: